github/backup-utils/docs/incremental-mysql-backups-and-restores.md

 `bin/ghe-backup --incremental`

-the program will detect whether it needs to performa full or incremental snapshot based on what is currently in `GHE_DATA_DIR`.
+the program will detect whether it needs to perform full or incremental snapshot based on what is currently in `GHE_DATA_DIR`.

 To see what snapshots are part of your full and incremental backups, you can reference `GHE_DATA_DIR/inc_full_backup` and `GHE_DATA_DIR/inc_snapshot_data`, respectively.